smartcontractkit/documentation/docs/Using Randomness/chainlink-vrf.md

 - **Verification gas:** The amount of gas used to verify randomness on-chain

-These variables depend on current network conditions, your specified limit on callback gas, and the size of your randomness request.
+These variables depend on current network conditions, your specified limit on callback gas, and the number of random values in your request.
 The cost of each request is final only after the transaction is complete, but you define the limits you are willing to spend for the request with the following variables:

 - **Gas lane:** The maximum gas price you are willing to pay for a request in wei.
 Define this limit by specifying the appropriate `keyHash` in your request.
 The limits of each gas lane are important for handling gas price spikes when Chainlink VRF bumps the gas price to fulfill your request quickly.

-- **Callback gas limit:** Specifies maximum amount of gas you are willing to spend on the callback request.
+- **Callback gas limit:** Specifies the maximum amount of gas you are willing to spend on the callback request.
 Define this limit by specifying the `callbackGasLimit` value in your request.

 Requests to Chainlink VRF v2 follow the [Request & Receive Data](/docs/request-and-receive-data/) cycle.
 The VRF coordinator processes the request and determines the final charge to your subscription using the following steps:

 1. You submit your request with a specified gas lane `keyHash` and the `callbackGasLimit`.
 If your request is urgent, specify a gas lane with a higher gas price limit.
-The `callbackGasLimit` depends on the size of your request, but generally a limit of 100,000 gas is appropriate.
+The `callbackGasLimit` depends on the size of your request.
+Generally, a limit of 100,000 gas is appropriate.
 Verification gas has a hard upper limit of 200,000 gas.

 1. The coordinator starts the transaction and bumps the gas price until the transaction is completed.
 The coordinator will not exceed the gas price limit of your selected gas lane.
-If your request cannot be completed at your specified gas limit, you resubmit the request with a different gas lane or after gas prices fall below your current gas lane limits.
+If your request cannot be completed at your specified gas limit, resubmit the request with a different gas lane or wait until gas prices fall below your current gas lane limits.

 1. The responding Chainlink oracle verifies your random values on-chain and completes the callback to your contract with the random values.

-1. After the request is complete, the final gas cost for the request is recorded based on how much how much gas was required for the verification and the callback.
+1. After the request is complete, the final gas cost is recorded based on how much gas is required for the verification and callback.
 The total gas cost for your request uses the following formula:

     ```
     (Gas price * (Verification gas + Callback gas) = total gas cost